Part 5: Existential Risk

 - Toby Ord

-In this sequence, we'll define "existential risk"; examine why addressing these risks might be both important and neglected; and explore strategies for doing so.
+In this sequence, we'll define "existential risk", explore strategies for addressing it, and examine why this work might be both important and neglected.

 Organization Spotlight: Future of Humanity Institute